scalettar/alpha-zero-kindo/kindo/README.md

-# Alpha Zero General implementation of Kindo
+# Alpha Zero General Implementation of Kindo

 This is an implementation of the game Kindo in the Alpha Zero General framework.